A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Conclusion

 \section{Conclusion}

 Two-stage and recoverable robust optimization problems provide flexible modeling opportunities, but at the same time, are computationally very challenging to solve.
-A widely applied principle in this context is that of scenario addition, where we start with a simplification of the problem and iteratively make it more complex until an optimal solution for the original problem has been achieved.
-In this paper, we introduce, analyze, and test several techniques to improve this process.
-This method is particularly designed for the case that the second-stage problem is difficult to solve, which means that already identifying a worst-case scenario becomes a computational burden.
+A widely applied principle in this context is that of column-and-constraint generation, where one starts with a simplification of the problem and iteratively makes it more complex until an optimal solution for the original problem has been achieved.
+In this paper, we introduced, analyzed, and tested several techniques to improve this process.
+Our resulting method is particularly designed for the case that the second-stage problem is difficult to solve, which means that already identifying a worst-case scenario becomes a computational burden.
 We introduced our method in the context of (linear) mixed-integer programs, but it can be directly extended to non-linear problems by adjusting our assumptions.
-By comparing to other state-of-the-art scenario addition methods from the literature, we were able to show that our approach is particularly strong if the second-stage problem is indeed hard to solve, but we still remain competitive to the best known methods even if this is not the case.
+By comparing to other state-of-the-art column-and-constraint generation methods from the literature, we were able to show that our approach is particularly strong if the second-stage problem is indeed hard to solve, but we still remain competitive to the best known methods even if this is not the case.

-An assumption we made is that strong heuristics to find feasible solutions for the second-stage problem are available.
-In possible further research, it would be interesting to consider scenario addition methods that still work if finding a feasible solution in the second stage is already hard.
+\revv{An assumption we made is that feasible solutions for the second-stage problem can be found easily by means of heuristics or an MIP solver.} In possible further research, it would be interesting to consider column-and-constraint generation methods that still work if finding a feasible solution in the second stage is already hard.
 An interesting further challenge is to include machine learning methods within our scenario addition framework to achieve further speed-ups if data is available on the performance of our method on previous runs (an assumption that we did not need to make in this paper).